This is my daughter's OMAMAGOTO KITCHIN (playing house kitchen.)

 TOTTEMO BENRI DESU.
 (It is very convenient.)

-Speaking of a BENRI NA BOTAN (convenient button) in the house
+Speaking of a BENRI NA BOTAN (convenient button) in the house,

-coldsweats02 of overseas people at Washlet in Japanese restroomtoilet.
+I seem to be surprised of overseas people at Washlet in Japanese restroom.

 Overseas people seem to be interested in Washlet very much though